bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 states,`u0`, and a subset of parameters,`p`, of an AbstractODEProblem during an optimization.

-Given `u0` and `p` can be expressed as ComponentVectors, and `popt` can be expressed as a ComponentVector of optimized parameters, which may include initial states.
+Given `u0` and `p` can be expressed as ComponentVectors, then `popt` can be expressed as a ComponentVector of optimized parameters, which may include initial states.
 The initial states and parameter components must have different names.